 Hospice fraud is a form of fraud revolving around hospice care and hospice patients.
 It happens when caregivers, facilities, or organizations commit fraud against hospice patients or the public health systems responsible for covering hospice costs.

 Hospice fraud can take place anywhere hospice services are provided.
 This includes hospice patients’ homes if they receive home care or skilled nursing or hospital-affiliated facilities.

 Hospice fraud cases may result from improperly trained staff, billing errors, or schemes designed to take advantage of the system.
-Hospice fraud includes submitting false and fraudulent claims, fraudulent hospice enrollment, and forms of administrative fraud.
-Manipulating patient treatment to maximize billing or benefits in place of providing standard care is another form of hospice fraud.
+Hospice care abuse includes submitting false and fraudulent claims, fraudulent hospice enrollment, and forms of administrative fraud.
+Manipulating patient treatment to maximize billing or benefits in place of providing standard care is another form of hospice care abuse.

 People who work within the hospice care system, including providers and administrators, can be accused of committing hospice fraud.
 This includes:

 - Medical professionals such as doctors and nurses

 - Employees of the facility providing hospice care

 - Owners of the facility providing hospice care

 - Administrators and licensees involved in the wrongful billing to Medicare